-Start by identifying the critical variables that could influence your organization's future.
+Start by identifying the key drivers that could influence your organization's future.
 These might include market trends, technological innovations, regulatory changes, or environmental factors.

-By using Indicio's indicators analysis, you get the influence score, based on the latest variable selection methods.
+By using Indicio's indicator analysis, you get the influence score, based on the latest variable selection methods.

-Create a range of scenarios based on different combinations of these key drivers.
+Create a range of scenarios based on different assumptions of how the key drivers will develop.
 Each scenario should be plausible and internally consistent, representing a distinct possible future.

 .gif)